alvivar/bite/README.md

 ## Things that I would like to add

-- Auth.
+- Auth
-- The BTree on disk, serialized correctly instead of json.
+- The BTree on disk, serialized correctly instead of json
-- "Only on memory" should be an option.
+- "Only on memory" should be an option
 - You should be able to send several instructions at the same time, and receive responses accordinly?
 - Maybe some kind of lists?
-- Support ints, floats and bools, everything is a string at the moment.
+- Support ints, floats and bools, everything is a string at the moment